alan-turing-institute/data-safe-haven/docs/how_to_guides/project_management/data-ingress.md

 All copies of the data in the staging area must be deleted after the integrity verification has been completed.

-> QUESTION: Should the dropbox folders and SharePoint folders for Tier 1 data also be cleared at this step?

-### A couple of outstanding questions

-Question from Kirstie & Catherine: Is this step part of data ingress?
-It seems like it's a data quality control step and is out of scope for this process?
-Is there a better place to put it!?

 ## Step 8: Test the integrity of the data

 A member of the Turing Research Engineering team will run all the necessary tests to ensure the integrity of the dataset.